-HOUSTON – National Margarita Day might have you remembering the first time you tried a margarita.
+HOUSTON – Do you remember the first time you tried a margarita.
 Was it in a bar or at a friend’s house or somewhere on a beach?

 The memories may be fuzzy.
 That seems to happen with this drink.